 Article 6(3) of the Habitats Directive requires an assessment of a plan or project to consider other plans or programmes that might, in combination with the plan or project, have the potential to adversely impact upon European sites.
-The Proposed Amendment would not result in significant effects on any European Site and there are no in-combination effects beyond those contained within the existing Scheme and associated AA.
+There are no additional sources for effects identified within the Proposed Amendment and there are no in-combination effects beyond those contained within the existing Scheme and associated AA.